onedesign/create-odc-project/templates/craftcms-js/README.md

 1. Start DDEV by running `ddev start` from the project root.
 2. Copy `app/.env.example.dev` to `app/.env`.
 3. Run `ddev describe` and make note of the database connection information as well as primary site url.
 4. Fill out the appropriate values in the `.env` file.
-Sensitive data should be store in a 1Password entry related to the project.
+Sensitive data should be stored in a 1Password entry related to the project.
 5. Import a database by running `ddev import-db --src=[full-path-to-your-db]` (note: this command will drop any existing database).
 6. Install Composer dependencies: `ddev composer install`.
 7. Install front end dependencies: `ddev npm install`.